We currently have several ongoing clinical trials for the development of our novel, non-opioid chronic pain therapeutics.

 The previous COAST trial, which investigated CNTX-4975 for the treatment of osteoarthritis in pet dogs, identified a dose for future pivotal studies.
 The STEPS trial is underway as a double-blind, placebo-controlled, parallel group, single injection study to confirm the dose and refine study design before starting the pivotal efficacy trial.
 The STEPS trial is currently enrolling pet dogs at sites in San Diego, Minneapolis, Philadelphia and Appleton, Wisconsin.
 If you are interested in enrolling in the trial or would like additional information about inclusion criteria, please talk to your veterinarian or reach out to email@example.com.

-Placebo-controlled Phase 2b trial in patients with knee OA.
+This placebo-controlled Phase 2b trial in patients with knee OA has completed enrollment and is no longer recruiting patients.

 Double-blind, placebo-controlled trial in canines with osteoarthritis.